Five Questions to Ask A Financial Advisor

 While I’m sure none of us would be upset at a professional trying to secure health insurance benefits for their family, it probably shouldn’t be at the cost of recommending terrible products to clients to meet sales quotas—more on this in Question 3.

 You can probably tell I’m biased towards fees over commissions.
 I believe that people should know precisely what they are paying and the value they are getting for those fees.
 To me, it’s a “duh” issue.
-I also challenge you that if you haven’t been “paying” your advisor (meaning you’ve been paying them via hidden commissions) to re-examine your relationship.
+I also challenge you if you haven’t been “paying” your advisor (meaning you’ve been paying them via hidden commissions) to re-examine your relationship.

 Professionals can be paid through commissions, advisory fees, planning fees, and benefits.
 Make sure you discover which ways your advisor is paid.